vtnerd/monero-lws/docs/administration.md

 When the event type is `new-account`, this endpoint requires a web address for callback purposes, and the type ("new-account").
-Spurious information will be returned for this endpoint to simplify the server informatin (i.e. several fields returned in the initial call are not useful to new account creations).
+Spurious information will be returned for this endpoint to simplify the server implementation (i.e. several fields returned in the initial call are not useful to new account creations).